PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 With `workers=None`, PECOS automatically selects a native-batch, sequential, or parallel path based on the decoder and batch size.
+Pass `workers=N` to request that many workers; a batch with fewer shots than `N` gets one worker per shot (at least one), and `result.workers_used` reports the size of the pool that ran.
+`result.execution_path`
-Pass `workers=N` to request an exact worker count. `result.execution_path` reports which path ran.
-Request `predictions=True` when you also need each shot's arbitrary-precision observable mask; the default avoids materializing them in Python.
+reports which path ran.
+Request
+`predictions=True` when you also need each shot's arbitrary-precision observable mask; the default avoids materializing them in Python.